How to Make Sure Your Halloween Makeup Won’t BudgeOctober 22, 2020

 What’s scarier than a horror film or a spooky costume?
 Spending hours perfecting your Halloween makeup look only to have it crease, smudge or melt off before the night is over.
 To find out how to avoid this beauty nightmare, we asked Lancôme beauty advisor Olivia Thompson to share her advice.
 Read on for three ways to keep your Halloween makeup in place, whether you’re piling on the glitter, fake blood or bright eyeliner this year.

-First and foremost, Thompson reveals that the key to maintaining your Halloween makeup is layering how you set it.
-“For example,” Thompson says, “if you are using a clown white paint, be sure to either set that area with a white eye shadow or translucent powders, depending on the size of the area.”
-Then, on top of all of your setting powders, you also want to add a layer of setting spray.
-Our ultimate go-to will always be the Urban Decay All Nighter.
-If you want to get even more intense with your Halloween makeup setting, Ben Nye Final Seal is another excellent option that will make your makeup totally unmovable.
+Thompson says that the key to maintaining your Halloween makeup is to layer setting products as you go, especially if you’ll be layering shades of face paint or pigments.
+After getting down one layer, set it with a setting powder like the Maybelline New York Banana Powder.
+Then move on to the next and do the same.
+At the end, you’ll want to add a layer of setting spray to the final look.
+Our ultimate go-to will always be the Urban Decay All Nighter Setting Spray.
+If you want to get even more intense with your Halloween makeup setting, the Ben Nye Final Seal is another excellent option that will make your makeup totally unmovable.

-If you’re looking to set adhesives or glitter, stick with a primer specifically meant for embellishment.
-“Instead of setting glitter eye makeup, I like to prime glitter eye makeup to ensure longevity,” Thompson notes.
-A really thick and creamy base would work well for that — and also anything that tends to get tacky, will act as a “glue” for the glitter.
-Another one of our go-tos for this is the NYX Professional Makeup Glitter Primer; it does a great job of keeping sparkles on without creasing or flaking.
+To set adhesives or glitter, stick with a primer specifically meant for it.
+“Instead of setting glitter eye makeup, I like to prime it to ensure longevity,” says Thompson.
+Try the NYX Professional Makeup Glitter Primer — it does a great job of keeping sparkles in place.